-- (3) If, having considered that evidence, the Court is satisfied that the defendant's allegation is correct, it - (a) shall make a fresh determination under Article 3(4); and - (b) may, if it considers it just in all the circumstances, vary the amount to be recovered under the confiscation order. - (4) For the purposes of any determination under Article 3(4) by virtue of this Article, the restriction in Article 5(6) (by reason of Article 5(6)(b)) on the Court's power to make assumptions shall not apply in relation to any of the defendant's benefit from relevant criminal conduct taken into account in determining the original value. - (5) Where the Court varies a confiscation order under this Article - (a) it may (subject to Article 11) substitute for any term of imprisonment imposed under paragraph (1) of that Article a shorter term in respect of the lesser amount substituted under paragraph (3)(b) of this Article by way of variation of the confiscation order; and - (b) on the application of a person who held property that was realisable property, it may order compensation to be paid to the applicant if - (i) it is satisfied that the applicant has suffered loss as a result of the making of the confiscation order, and - (ii) having regard to all the circumstances of the case, the Court considers it to be appropriate. - (6) The amount of compensation to be paid under this Article shall be such as the Court considers just in all the circumstances of the case. - (7) Provision may be made by Rules of Court for - (a) the giving of notice of any application under this Article; and
+- (3) If, having considered that evidence, the Court is satisfied that the defendant's allegation is correct, it - (a) shall make a fresh determination under Article 3(4) or 28B(3); and - (b) may, if it considers it just in all the circumstances, vary the amount to be recovered under the confiscation order or instrumentalities forfeiture order.90 - (4) For the purposes of any determination under Article 3(4) or 28B(3) by virtue of this Article, the restriction in Article 5(6) (by reason of Article 5(6)(b)) on the Court's power to make assumptions shall not apply in relation to any of the defendant's benefit from relevant criminal conduct taken into account in determining the original value.91 - (5) Where the Court varies a confiscation order or instrumentalities forfeiture order under this Article - (a) it may (subject to Article 11) substitute for any term of imprisonment imposed under paragraph (1) of that Article a shorter term in respect of the lesser amount substituted under paragraph (3)(b) of this Article by way of variation of the confiscation order or instrumentalities forfeiture order; and - (b) on the application of a person who held property that was realisable property, it may order compensation to be paid to the applicant if - (i) it is satisfied that the applicant has suffered loss as a result of the making of the confiscation order or instrumentalities forfeiture order, and - (ii) having regard to all the circumstances of the case, the Court considers it to be appropriate.
+92 - (6) The amount of compensation to be paid under this Article shall be such as the Court considers just in all the circumstances of the case. - (7) Provision may be made by Rules of Court for - (a) the giving of notice of any application under this Article; and - (b) any person appearing to the Court to be likely to be affected by any exercise of its powers under this Article to be given a reasonable opportunity to make representations to the Court. - (8) Compensation payable under this Article shall be paid out of the annual income of the States. - (9) No application shall be entertained by the Court under this Article if it is made after the end of the period of 6 years beginning with the date on which the confiscation order or instrumentalities forfeiture order was made.93

-- (b) any person appearing to the Court to be likely to be affected by any exercise of its powers under this Article to be given a reasonable opportunity to make representations to the Court. - (8) Compensation payable under this Article shall be paid out of the annual income of the States. - (9) No application shall be entertained by the Court under this Article if it is made after the end of the period of 6 years beginning with the date on which the confiscation order was made.
+28A Enforcement of confiscation orders or instrumentalities forfeiture orders in a country or territory outside Jersey94

-28A Enforcement of confiscation orders in a country or territory outside Jersey40
+- (1) The States may by Regulations - (a) make such provision in connection with the taking of action in a country or territory outside Jersey with a view to satisfying a confiscation order or instrumentalities forfeiture order as appears to the States to be necessary or expedient;

-- (1) The States may by Regulations - make such provision in connection with the taking of action in a country or territory outside Jersey with a view to satisfying a confiscation order as appears to the States to be necessary or expedient; - (b) without prejudice to the generality of sub-paragraph (a), direct that, in such circumstances as may be specified in the Regulations, proceeds which arise out of action taken in a country or territory outside Jersey with a view to satisfying a confiscation order and which are retained there shall nevertheless be treated as reducing the amount payable under the order to such extent as may be specified in the Regulations. - (2) Without prejudice to the generality of paragraph (1), Regulations made under it may make - (a) such provision as to the evidence or proof of any matter for the purposes of such Regulations; and - (b) such incidental, consequential and transitional provision, as appears to the States to be necessary or expedient.
+- (b) without prejudice to the generality of sub-paragraph (a), direct that, in such circumstances as may be specified in the Regulations, proceeds which arise out of action taken in a country or territory outside Jersey with a view to satisfying a confiscation order or instrumentalities forfeiture order, and which are retained there shall nevertheless be treated as reducing the amount payable or the value of property forfeited under the order to such extent as may be specified in the Regulations.95 - (2) Without prejudice to the generality of paragraph (1), Regulations made under it may make - (a) such provision as to the evidence or proof of any matter for the purposes of such Regulations; and - (b) such incidental, consequential and transitional provision, as appears to the States to be necessary or expedient.